 Anisotropy is the property of substances to exhibit variations in physical properties along different molecular axes.
 It is seen in crystals, liquid crystals and, less commonly, in liquids.

-For example, consider the primitive cubic crystal lattice structure shown on the left.
+For example, consider the primitive cubic crystal lattice structure shown here.
 In this instance, all of the atoms are of the same element.

 To recognize this structure's anisotropy, consider the distances A-B, A-C and A-D; they are all different.